jfgamag/Python-HackerRank/README.md

 # Python-HackerRank
-Solutoin of Python exercises from HackerRank
+Solution of Python exercises from HackerRank